-A self-contained heating unit that is designed to deliver heated air.
+A self-contained heating unit that is designed to deliver heated air to a home.

 Hydrochlorofluorocarbons, used as a refrigerant in air conditioners and heat pumps.
 HCFCs were thought to contribute to the depletion of the earth’s ozone layer.

-1. The part of a furnace that transfers heat from burning fuel to the air used to heat.
+1. The part of a furnace that transfers heat from burning fuel to the air used to heat your home.
 Also, from a boiler to water for hydronic heating.

-2. A device, such as a condenser or evaporator, in which heat is added or removed in order to heat or cool.
+2. A device, such as a condenser or evaporator, in which heat is added or removed in order to heat or cool your home.

 A single refrigeration system designed to provide both heating and cooling.
 Compare to a furnace and an air conditioner, separate units that only heat or cool.

-Heat Recovery Venilator, a machine that brings fresh air into a room through a process that preheats the air so it has less impact on your utility bill.
+Heat Recovery Venilator, a machine that brings fresh air into a home through a process that preheats the air so it has less impact on your utility bill.

 Hydroflorocarbon, used as a refrigerant in air conditioners and heat pumps.
 It has little or no effect on the ozone layer.

 Heating Seasonal Performance Factor, an equipment efficiency rating.
 As with MPG on a car, the higher the rating the more fuel efficient the equipment is.